 Annotated Bibliography in Chicago Style

-Whether you are creating references or a bibliography for your anthology essay, looking at examples can work to make things a lot clearer.
-And, if you took the easy way out and used a citation generator, then you can double check that your generator was on top of its game.
-Explore several examples of what citations should look like for your bibliography, references and notes.
+Whether you are creating a reference or bibliography page for your anthology essay, looking at examples can make things a lot clearer.
+And, if you took the easy way out and used a citation generator, then you can double-check that your generator was on top of its game.
+Not only does this make your life a ton easier, but this citation creator is checked for accuracy.

 Mastering any writing style is rough.
-Chicago can be even tougher because there are at least a couple different ways you can go, including author-date and notes-biblio.
+Chicago can be even tougher because there are at least a couple of different ways you can go, including author-date and notes-biblio.
 Thankfully, Turabian is available for students to help guide them through the process.
 Now that you know everything about Chicago, you might want to check out MLA format or APA citations.

 We are sorry that this post was not useful for you!